 M.S. in Manufacturing Engineering

 The M.S. degree program in manufacturing engineering is built on a core designed to provide a firm foundation in the various elements of manufacturing and systems engineering.
-Building on this preparation, the student constructs a specialization in one of the following four areas:
+Building on this preparation, the student constructs a concentration in one of the following five areas:

 Graduates will be able to: